biointf/lncAnnot/README.md

 The flat2Cdf function from affxparser package for Bioconductor can now be run to create the newly annotated CDF file.
 For convenience, a modified version of the flat2Cdf function that add tags with "." instead of "," is included as source file and can be dowloaded at https://github.com/emacgene/lncAnnot
+From R environment, the following functions should be run:

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))